-The hometown of country music is also home to one of the highlight’s of Tennessee’s 1897 Centennial Exposition, The Parthenon.
+The hometown of country music is also home to one of the highlights of Tennessee’s 1897 Centennial Exposition, The Parthenon.
 Inspired by Athen’s original temple, the structure also houses a 42-foot Athena statue.
-This impressive venue in Nashville is also home to the Candlelight series—concerts bathed in the glow of candles featuring takes on some of the greatest music of all time.
+And music lovers can also discover the Candlelight series at this impressive venue—concerts bathed in the glow of candles featuring takes on a wide range of music genres.

 1. Recreating the Athena statue